Marlin Firearms

 Marlin Firearms is an American manufacturer of semi-automatic, lever-action and bolt-action rifles.
-In the past the company (based in Madison, North Carolina and formerly based in North Haven, Connecticut) made shotguns, derringers, revolvers, and razor blades.
+In the past the company (based in Madison, North Carolina, and formerly based in North Haven, Connecticut) made shotguns, derringers, revolvers, and razor blades.
 Marlin owned the firearm manufacturer H&R Firearms.
 In 2007, Remington Arms, part of the Remington Outdoor Company, acquired Marlin Firearms.
 Remington produced Marlin-brand firearms at its Kentucky and New York manufacturing facilities.
-In 2020, Sturm, Ruger & Co. bought the Marlin business from bankrupt Remington Outdoor Company.
+In 2020, Sturm, Ruger & Co. bought the Marlin business from the bankrupt Remington Outdoor Company.